ab4d/Ab4d.SharpEngine.Samples/README.md

 Beta1 version (2022-12-14):
 - first beta version

+Beta2 version (2023-04-14):
+- Added many samples to help you understand the SharpEngine and provide code templates for your projects
+- Improve SharedTexture support for integrated Intel graphic cards and older graphics cards
+- Using SwapChainPanel for WinUI instead of SurfaceImageSource - this is faster and better supported by WinUI
+- Helped design [External GPU memory interop (OpenGL, Vulkan, DirectX)](https://github.com/AvaloniaUI/Avalonia/issues/9925) and then implemented new much better way to share Vulkan texture with Avalonia
+- Objects and camera animation similar to Anime.js
+- Breaking change: Renamed StandardMaterial.Alpha property to Opacity

 ## Roadmap

 ### Future beta versions

 - Improve stability
-- Improve SharedTexture support for integrated Intel graphic cards and older graphics cards
 - Add many samples in a similar way as the samples for Ab3d.PowerToys and Ab3d.DXEngine
 - Port more functionality from Ab3d.PowerToys and Ab3d.DXEngine
 - Support for multiple SceneViews that show a single Scene
 - RenderToBitmap with custom bitmap size
 - SharpEngineSceneView control for WinForms and Android
-- Improve sample for macOS
-- Add sample for iOS
+- Add support for iOS and ahead-of-time compilation for Android (this will require another build of Ab4d.SharpEngine)
 - Add MAUI support
-- Improve Ab4d.SharpEngine.AvaloniaUI library so it will also work on Android, macOS and iOS.
+- Improve Ab4d.SharpEngine.AvaloniaUI library so it will also work on Android and iOS.
 - Add support for 2D sprites
 - Improve xml documentation and online reference help

 - Public tests project on GitHub

-### v1.0 release (Q2-Q3 2023)
+### v1.0 release (Q3 2023)

-- Production ready for Windows, major Linux distributions and Android.
+- Production ready for Windows and major Linux distributions.
 Other platforms may still be in beta.
 - Full reference documentation (documenting all public classes, methods, properties and fields)

+### Later versions

 - Supersampling
-- Objects and camera animation similar to Anime.js
 - Add support for PhysicallyBasedRendering effect

-### Later versions

 - Multi-threaded rendering
 - Rendering 3D lines with arrows (currently arrow is created by additional lines that define the arrow)
 - Gltf 2 file reader included in SharpEngine